openssl/openssl/INSTALL.md

                    defined then "windres" will be used.
 The WINDRES environment variable is synonymous to this.
 If both are defined then RC takes precedence.

-    RANLIB
-                   The name of the ranlib executable to use.

     WINDRES
                    See RC.